 You can sell marijuana in Ontario only if you have the retail operator license and a retail authorization for the locations you plan on setting up a cannabis store.

-Growers license, retail license, and transporter license are examples of the different types of marijuana licenses.
-Growing and marketing marijuana to retail firms, for example, may have different licensing and permits than operating a dispensary.
+Marijuana licenses in Ontario include: growers license, retail license, and transporter license.
+Depending on your business venture, you will need different licensing and permits than operating a dispensary.
 Before applying for a marijuana license in Ontario, you must be at least 19 years old.

 In Canada's largest recreational marijuana market, the number of store licenses awarded each week by the cannabis retail authority is rapidly increasing.
 Many individuals want to take part in the new trendy business that has been making news since it was authorized by the government.
 The cannabis industry has seen a substantial boom and, even at the new monthly rate of 120 store authorizations, the present license backlog will take at least another year to clear.